 Frequently Asked Questions

-What are retina displays and how do they affect email image quality?
+What are retina displays and why do they affect email image quality?

-As of 2021, more than 113 million Americans (47% of all smartphone users) owned an iPhone, and in 2017, there were about 100 million active Macintosh users.
-With 40% of these users recently upgrading to new devices, at least 85.2 million Americans regularly view emails and websites on a retina display.
-(Sources: Statista, The Verge, SellCell)
+As of 2021, more than 113 million Americans owned an iPhone, and in 2017, Apple estimated about 100 million active Macintosh users.
+With 40% of these users recently upgrading to newer devices, at least 85.2 million Americans regularly view emails and websites on retina displays.
+Ignoring this segment can negatively impact email engagement and brand perception.
+Note: These figures are based on publicly available statistics and may change as device adoption evolves.
+Source

 How can I optimize email images for retina displays?